High fees in retirement plans, investments

 Until recently, participants in employer-sponsored plans, such as 401(k)s, had no way of knowing exactly how much their plan cost, and the vast majority had no idea that their plans had any costs at all.
 From the expenses charged by mutual funds to record-keeping costs, fees add up.
 That translates to fewer dollars available for compounding and a lot less money at retirement.

 "Employees have to take an active interest in what their company is offering.
 When there are enough inquiries, employers will look to see what they have," Morningstar says.
-In other words, the squeaky wheel gets the grease.
+In other words, the loudest problems get the most attention.

 If plan fees are unreasonably high, participants should also ask if the plan is working with a professional plan fiduciary -- a professional fiduciary can save a plan enough money to more than make up for their expense.

 Workers can most easily control mutual fund costs by making smart investment choices.
 Since high fees can negate any outperformance above benchmarks, low-cost index funds are generally the best bet.